Bhpsngum/utilitiesNstuffs/README.md

 ```
 if you're ensure that your project/codes won't mess up any built-in functions, use the [utilised version](/getProperVariableName/JS/getProperVariableName.util.js).
 ## [newStringReplacer.js](/newStringReplacer/JS/newStringReplacer.js):
+Provide a new powerful function for string replacement while keeping the old `string.replace` function for Regular Expression (RegExp)
 ### Language
 JavaScript (ECMAScript)